codewithsumit2002/Full-Stack-Wb-Development/readme.txt

 This is a readme file

+Setup Git in VS Code Terminal
+First of all Download and install git and log in to github and vs code with the same account Secondly, Open the folder you want to use with git in vs code Thirdly, Open the terminal in vs code by clicking on the terminal icon or by pressing Ctrl+Shift+` Fourthly, Type the following command to check if git is installed and configured correctly: `git -- Fifthly, Type the following command to initialize a git: git init Sixthly, Add git hub repository link (to link the local machine with the remote repository): git remote add origin <link>
+example: git remote add origin https://github.com/username/repositoryname.git seventhly, check the status of the repository: git status Eighthly, add all the files in the repository: git add .
+Ninthly, commit the changes: git commit -m "message" Tenthly, push the changes to the remote repository: git push -u origin master

+Below is the real example of the steps:

 Git Detup:-
 PS C:\Users\Sumit\Full Stack Web Development> git init Initialized empty Git repository in C:/Users/Sumit/Full Stack Web Development/.git/